daikikatsuragawa/clasp-action/README.md

 # Clasp Action

 This action uses [clasp](https://github.com/google/clasp) to push or deploy to [Google Apps Script](https://developers.google.com/apps-script/).
+This action is running `clasp push -f` regardless of whether you select `push` or `deploy` as the command.
+This will force the remote manifest to be overwritten.

 ## Inputs